 - Total Hip Replacement (THR) – robot-assisted total hip replacement results in better range of motion, which is particularly important for people who want to remain active

-Here is how the Mako robot works to provide greater precision and better results:
+Here is how robot-assisted surgery works to provide greater precision and better results:

-Baylor Scott & White Health was the first health care system in Texas to use the Mako Robotic-Arm Assisted Technology for total knee replacement, performed right here in Temple.
-We were also one of only eight sites in the U.S. to participate in the initial study with the Mako application.
+Baylor Scott & White Health was the first healthcare system in Texas to use some robotic-arm assisted technology for total knee replacement, performed right here in Temple.
+We were also one of only eight sites in the U.S. to participate in the initial study.

 If you have a condition that hasn’t improved with medicine or lifestyle changes, your doctor may suggest surgery.
-At Scott & White Medical Center – Temple, minimally invasive surgeries using the da Vinci® Si HD Surgical System (also known as the da Vinci robot) is available to treat conditions.
-With the da Vinci Si HD Surgical System, surgeons can operate using only 1-2 cm incisions and with greater precision and control than ever before.
-The safe, FDA-approved alternative to traditional open and laparoscopic surgeries can be used for many problems, including:
+At Scott & White Medical Center – Temple, minimally invasive surgeries using a surgical system is available to treat conditions.
+With the surgical system, surgeons can operate using only 1-2 cm incisions and with greater precision and control than ever before.
+The safe alternative to traditional open and laparoscopic surgeries can be used for many problems, including: